What are the symptoms of Cholera?

 Will I need a booster?

-Dukoral® works to prevent Cholera for two years in adults and children over age six.
+Dukoral® works to prevent this illness for two years in adults and children over age six.
 Children from age two to six need a booster every six months if they remain at risk.

 How can I prevent Cholera?